Corporate bankruptcy in Canada

 What is corporate bankruptcy?

-Corporate bankruptcy is where an incorporated entity (rather than a partnership or sole proprietorship) is unable to pay its debts, and file for bankruptcy.
+Corporate bankruptcy is a legal proceeding where an incorporated entity (rather than a partnership or sole proprietorship) is unable to pay its debts, and file for bankruptcy.

 Is corporate bankruptcy worth it?